 Of course, there is still clarity awaited on this order, especially since the reporters reporting it in news seem to have screwed up the names and the order itself.
-I will attempt to decipher what has actually been approved and then update this post, once the official order from the DC Office in Leh is issued.
+I will attempt to decipher what has actually been approved.

 Out of the 9 routes opened for tourists, 5 are motorable, these are:

 Agham – Shyok – Durbuk: this is a route which lets you bypass Khardung La and Chang La and is the shortcut route from Nubra Valley to Pangong Tso.
 Although people have been doing it for the past several years and I too covered it in 2015, it has now officially opened for tourists.

 Merak – Chushul – Loma Bend: This is the route you generally take if you intend to travel to Hanle, Tso Moriri or even Leh from Pangong Tso, without crossing Chang La once again.
 I did this route for the first time in 2011 and had even attempted it in 2006.
 This is a beautiful route and permits for this route have been issued on and off by the DC Office for well over a decade.